FullSimplify/FullSimplify.github.io/_posts/2000-01-03-SVM-a-gentle-introduction-01.md

 ---
 layout: post
 description: An introduction to the world of Support Vector Machines.
 We discuss how SVM's classify objects, and look at some examples.
 excerpt: An introduction to the world of Support Vector Machines.
 We discuss how SVM's classify objects.
-Includes A C# Accord-Framework example.</br> Consider a set of points which constitute our observations or test set.
+Includes A C# Accord-Framework example.</br> </br>Consider a set of points which constitute our observations or test set.
 These points are labeled as either +1 or -1.
 If we had a new observation, 1) how would we classify it?
 Should we label the new point as +1 or as -1?
 2) How to quantify the confidence we have that the point belongs to that class?
 This is a Classification Problem.
 The problem consist in "learning" the mapping $$f(\mathbf{x}_i,\alpha_i):\mathbf{x}_i\mapsto y_i$$Read more...
 title: "Support Vector Machines, a Gentle Introduction"
 subtitle: An introduction to the world of Support Vector Machines.
 We discuss how SVM's classify objects, and look at some examples.
 excerpt_separator: <!--more-->